 - Instant Read Thermometer.
 A foolproof way to check your chicken for doneness.

-This spinach stuffed chicken breast is a bit of mealtime magic.
+This baked stuffed chicken breast is a bit of mealtime magic.
 If you try it, I’d love to hear what you think in the comments below!

 - 4 6-to 8-ounce boneless, skinless chicken breasts about 1 1/2 to 2 pounds